britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-02.md

 * Dynamic key exfiltration
 * Content exfiltration

 These attacks all rely on a collaborator providing the attacker with some information, either keys or data.
-These attacks have not traditionally been considered in security analyses of protocols, since they happen outside of the protocol.
+These attacks have not traditionally been considered in scope for the Security Considerations sections of IETF protocols, as they occur outside the protocol.

 The term "key exfiltration" refers to the transfer of keying material for an encrypted communication from the collaborator to the attacker.
 By "static", we mean that the transfer of keys happens once, or rarely, typically of a long-lived key.
 For example, this case would cover a web site operator that provides the private key corresponding to its HTTPS certificate to an intelligence agency.